xhanuman/denversprinkerblowout/index.md

   <li><strong>Conrad</strong> (Northfield, East/Central/West/South Denver)</li>
 </ul>

-<p><em>As of Sept 3, we are almost ready for (please hold off just a few more days) Scheduling for 2025 Denver and surrounding areas for Winterization and Blowout appointments for Denver and surrounding area! (if you've input your address correctly and you aren't presented with a scheduling link your address is likely outside of our service area</em>
+<p><em>Scheduling for 2025 Denver and surrounding areas for Winterization and Blowout appointments for Denver and surrounding area! (if you've input your address correctly and you aren't presented with a scheduling link your address is likely outside of our service area</em>
 </p>

 <h5>